 There are various causes of both acute and chronic Laryngitis.

 Most generally, acute Laryngitis is caused by a viral infection that inflames the vocal cords.
-It may also be caused by overuse of the voice with too much talking, singing, or shouting.
+It may also be caused by overuse of the voice, such as too much talking, singing, or shouting.
 Viral Laryngitis is frequently associated with upper respiratory tract infections, with various viral agents responsible for this condition.

 Laryngitis is chronic if symptoms last more than three weeks and can be due to: